Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 This document describes the standard SparkSQL grammar expansion provided by CROSSDATA that means that any SQL sentences accepted by SparkSQL will be compatible with CROSSDATA.

-Along with the language description different features like supported types or built-in functions are included.
+Along with the language description, different features like supported types or built-in functions are included.

 Table of Contents